davidjurgens/potato/docs/usage.md

 is only accessible within your local network)

 -   For linux/mac go to the terminal, type `ifconfig en0` and press enter.
-    -   You will see a list of addresses, and please find the one after inet, for example, you should find one line looks like this: `inet 192.168.1.218 netmask 0xffffff00 broadcast 192.168.1.255`
+    -   You will see a list of addresses, and please find the one after `inet`, for example, you should find one line looks like this: `inet 192.168.1.218 netmask 0xffffff00 broadcast 192.168.1.255`
     -  Use the address after inet, which is `192.168.1.218` in this case